-Remember Megan and Mark’s awesomely eclectic rooftop wedding in October?
+Remember Megan and Mark’s awesome wedding venue in Raleigh NC?
 They were featured on Style Me Pretty today!
 They put together a wonderfully personal and unique wedding.
 You have to read an excerpt directly from the bride and groom (Especially the part about the bell).

 We met for the first time on a coffee date on my birthday at Pazzo.
 We hit it off immediately.
 I liked him so much I cancelled my own birthday party that night so that I could have dinner with him.
 When deciding on a venue for our wedding, we could only think of the having our wedding at the place we met.
 When Mark proposed, we drove through 8 hours of snow & traffic to Seattle, where he proposed to me on the morning of my birthday.